guyc/FOML/README.md

 ### PHP Execution: -
 A hyphen flowed by PHP code causes the PHP code to be executed.
 Any output to stdio will be rendered into the output stream.
-If the code contains one of if, else, while, for, foreach or elseif the opening '{' do NOT need to supplied.
+If the code contains one of if, else, while, for, foreach or elseif, the {} brackets are NOT required.

 ```
 - $list = array('Walt','Kowalski')
 - foreach ($list as $element)
     %table-cell
       %block
         = $element
 ```
 renders as
 ```